 Battery Check

 There are two LEDs on the board to help the user check the battery usage.
 Make sure to disconnect from the board and recharge the batteries when the green LEDs turn off.
+When in doubt, always check your Li-Ion battery with the charge indicator built into the recommended recharging station (EFEST).

 GUI Interface